muskanTaza/Dash.Readme-docs/docs/APPENDIX/webhooks-3.md

 | `URL`                 | The full endpoint URL on your server                                    |
 | `Events to Subscribe` | Select the event types you want (e.g. `checkout.paid`, `payout.failed`) |

-Once confirmed , Tazapay will begin sending events to the specified URL when matching actions occur.
+Once confirmed , Tazapay will begin sending events to the specified URL when matching events occur.

 ***

 ## Enabling or Disabling Webhooks

-You can toggle the active status of a webhook at any time.
+You can toggle the active/inactive status of a webhook at any time.

 ### How to Toggle